Structure and generation of crossing-critical graphs: Preliminaries

-\subparagraph{Applying Simon's factorisation forest.} Let $T$ be a rooted ordered tree (i.e., the order of children of each vertex is fixed).
-Let $f$ be a function that to each leaf of $T$ assigns a string of length $1$, such that for each non-leaf vertex $v$ of $T$, $f(v)$ is the concatenation of the strings assigned by $f$ to the children of $v$ in order.
-We say that $(T,f)$ \emph{yields the string} assigned to the root of $T$ by $f$.
-If the letters of the string are elements of a semigroup $A$, then for each $v\in V(T)$, let $f_A(v)$ denote the product of the letters of $f(v)$ in~$A$.
-Recall that an element $e$ of $A$ is \emph{idempotent} if $e^2=e$.
-A tree $(T,f)$ is an \emph{$A$-factorization tree} if for every vertex $v$ of $T$ with more than two children, there exists an idempotent element $e\in A$ such that $f_A(x)=e$ for each child $x$ of $v$ (and hence also $f_A(v)=e$).
-Simon~\cite{DBLP:journals/tcs/Simon90} showed existence of bounded-depth $A$-factorization trees for every string; the improved bound in the following lemma was proved by Colcombet~\cite{DBLP:journals/tcs/Colcombet10}:
+Finally, we are going to need an algebraic tool from the semigroup theory.
+Let $T$ be a rooted ordered tree, where by \emph{ordered}, we mean that the order of children of each vertex is fixed.
+Let $f$ be a function assigning to each vertex of $T$ a string, such that \begin{itemize} \item for each leaf $v$ of $T$, the string $f(v)$ has length exactly one, and \item for each non-leaf vertex $v$ of $T$, the string $f(v)$ is the concatenation of the strings assigned by $f$ to the children of $v$ in order. \end{itemize} We say that the pair $(T,f)$ \emph{yields the string} assigned to the root of $T$ by $f$.
+If the letters of the strings are elements of a semigroup $A$, then for each $v\in V(T)$, let $f_A(v)$ denote the product of the letters of $f(v)$ in~$A$.
+An element $e$ of $A$ is \emph{idempotent} if $e^2=e$.
+The pair $(T,f)$ is an \emph{$A$-factorization tree} if for every vertex $v$ of $T$ with more than two children, there exists an idempotent element $e\in A$ such that $f_A(x)=e$ for each child $x$ of $v$ (and hence also $f_A(v)=e$).
+Simon~\cite{simon1990factorization} showed existence of bounded-depth $A$-factorization trees for every string; the improved bound in the following theorem was proved by Colcombet~\cite{colcombet2010factorization}.
+Recall that the \emph{depth} of a rooted tree is the maximum length (number of edges) of a path from its root to a leaf.